-- RETOUCHING AFTER 15 MINUTES: Color float issues arise when a pigmented material has been applied and it is retouched after it has been sitting for 15 minutes or longer.
-Different shades in color may appear. - DIFFERENT BATCH NUMBERS: As coloring can vary from batch to batch, using different batch numbers at a job site can also cause differences in color appearance.
+- Retouching After 15 Minutes: Color float occurs when a pigmented material has been applied and it is retouched after it has been sitting for 15 minutes or longer.
+Different shades in color may appear. - Different Batch Numbers: Color can vary from batch to batch.
+Using different batch numbers at a job site can also cause differences in color appearance.